simoghost99/Tropopause/README.md

 - PV ≈ 0 at the equator (dynamic tropopause not detectable).

 These results validate the initial observations.
 Feel free to adjust the pressure level in the code to verify further.

+Additionally, a **monthly mean** for January 2010 is calculated to provide insights into the long-term trends for the period.

 Best regards,
 Mohammed El Abdioui